Lapis ran, her lungs filled with cold, her heart filled with hate.

 Perben, surrounded by a handful of friends, noted her.
 The slow, steady, smug smile that immediately parted his lips snapped the remains of her control.

 “Lapis!”
 Baldur roared.

 Ah.
 So he noticed her.
-He waddled from his place at one of the tables, intent on her.
-She had other business, and he was not involved.
+He waddled from his place at the head table, intent on her.
+She ignored him; Perben was her target.

 “You killed the wrong rat, you fuck.”

 Perben raised one eyebrow, still smiling.
 Everyone stopped what they were doing and turned to stare.